Private Transitional Kindergarten in Tarzana, CA

 Writing Exercises

-We practice recognizing and tracing our names.
+We practice pre-writing skills, tracing letters, and practicing our first and last names.

-Snack
+Afternoon Snack

-Students have a light snack.
+Students have a light afternoon snack.

-Story Time
+Story

-We read a story in our afternoon circle time.
+We gather to read a story together.

-Free Play
+Outside Play

 Pick Up